VeraLiconaResearchGroup/OCSANA-Plus/docs/source/walkthrough.rst

 ===================================================================

 In `Kobayashi et al., 2018 <https://www.ncbi.nlm.nih.gov/pubmed/30240747>`_,
-the authors performed FC analysis from `\Mochizuki et al2013 <https://www.ncbi.nlm.nih.gov/pubmed/23774067>`_ on a gene regulatory network (GRN) of seven tissues that specifies cell fates in embryos of the ascidian Ciona intestinalis (type A; also called Ciona robusta).
+the authors performed FC analysis from `\Mochizuki et al., 2013 <https://www.ncbi.nlm.nih.gov/pubmed/23774067>`_ on a gene regulatory network (GRN) of seven tissues that specifies cell fates in embryos of the ascidian Ciona intestinalis (type A; also called Ciona robusta).
 After performing FC analysis, the authors identified five key molecules.
 By controlling the activities of these key molecules,